infinitydb/infinitydb/README.md

 NoSQL Java DBMS at boilerbay.com.

 There is helper code for Java, JavaScript, and Python for REST, but you can do it directly as well.
+The python can be imported with python3 -m pip install --upgrade infinitydb.
+Keep your pip up to date as well.

 Infinitydb is at boilerbay.com in the form of either a complete server InfinityDB Server, or as a Java jar